j624364/asca-rust/doc/doc-cli.md

     -o          When given, asca will create an out folder within the path directory.
     -y          Accept cases where an output file would be overwritten.
     -n          Reject cases where an output file would be overwritten.
-    -i          Output all intermediate steps.
+    -i          Save all intermediate steps.
     -h          Print help
 ```
 ### Conv command